s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 Reboot when it asks you to.

-### Unattended upgrades

-You can configure unattended-upgrades on ubuntu/debian systems to also update normal packages, instead of just security packages.

-It's not required and it's not a good idea for production systems, but nice for something like your personal jenkins or plex server (see later sections)

-Here is the guide: [How to Enable Unattended Upgrades on Ubuntu/Debian](https://haydenjames.io/how-to-enable-unattended-upgrades-on-ubuntu-debian/)

-Quick bits from the article.
-First edit

-    sudo nano /etc/apt/apt.conf.d/50unattended-upgrades

-Uncomment the line that says

-    //"${distro_id}:${distro_codename}-updates";

-Then edit:

-    sudo nano /etc/apt/apt.conf.d/20auto-upgrades

-Add this line:

-    APT::Periodic::AutocleanInterval "7";

-You're done with configuring unattended-upgrades

 ### All done with OS

 Now the OS is configured and you are ready to start using the server.